 Microsoft Responds to Hacker Attacks

-launched a new security initiative as it tries to allay a growing fear among industry insiders that its products are too prone to malicious hacker attacks.
+this week launched a new security initiative as it tries to allay a growing fear among industry insiders that its products are too prone to malicious hacker attacks.

 The program’s release comes on the heels of a recommendation by analyst firm Gartner Research that enterprises migrate from Microsoft’s IIS Web server to competitive offerings like Apache or Sun Microsystems’ iPlanet.
 Gartner believes IIS, which was the target of the recent Code Red worm and Nimda virus, will continue to be hit by such attacks until Microsoft releases a new thoroughly-tested version of the software.